eclipse-vertx/vert.x/mods_manual.md

     {
         "action": "find",
         "collection": <collection>,
-        "match": <match>,
+        "matcher": <matcher>,
         "limit": <limit>,
         "batch_size": <batch_size>
     }

 Where:
 * `collection` is the name of the MongoDB collection that you wish to search in in.
 This field is mandatory.
-* `match` is a JSON object that you want to match against to find matching documents.
+* `matcher` is a JSON object that you want to match against to find matching documents.
 This obeys the normal MongoDB matching rues.
 * `limit` is a number which determines the maximum total number of documents to return.
 This is optional.
 By default all documents are returned.
 * `batch_size` is a number which determines how many documents to return in each reply JSON message.
 It's optional and the default value is `100`.
 Batching is discussed in more detail below.